 When you look at your 3 favourite brands, do you ever consider what drives their revenue growth?
+It typically comes down to sales vs marketing.
 For most companies*, it is one of the following departments that drives a majority of the company’s revenue:

 - Sales/Business Development

 You may now be thinking that “Hey, our company has both of those departments and they both help push the needle” – awesome, but it’s likely that one department is pushing >70% of the growth, while the other department is supporting.
 When you take a look at some of the smallest and largest brands out there, you can likely figure out where their growth comes from – provided you know what to look for.